CleverCloud/PostOwl/README.md

 We'll be releasing a hosted version soon.
 [Join the email newsletter](https://www.postowl.com/newsletter/) to hear when it's ready.

-### Deploy to fly.io

-**PostOwl runs for free on [fly.io](https://fly.io/)** which is one of the reasons we're recommending their platform for the first release.
-If you [follow the steps on the documentation website](https://www.postowl.com/docs/administration-guide/deploy/) you should have a live site in about 15 minutes.

 ## Get updates by email

 Hear about new releases and what's going on in the PostOwl community by [joining the email newsletter](https://www.postowl.com/newsletter/).